connet-dev/connet/README.md

 direct-stateless-reset-key-file = "/path/to/reset/key" # the quic stateless reset key read from a file status-addr = "127.0.0.1:19182" # at what address this client listens for status connections, disabled unless set

+relay-encryption = ["none"] # require encryption when using relay for all destination/sources, defaults to "none"

 [client.destinations.serviceX]
-addr = "localhost:3000" # where this destination connects to, required route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` file-server-root = "." # when set, run a file server at current directory, on localhost:3000 address
+addr = "localhost:3000" # where this destination connects to, required route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` file-server-root = "." # when set, run a file server at current directory, on localhost:3000 address relay-encryption = ["tls"] # require encryption when using relay for this destination

 [client.destinations.serviceY]
 addr = "192.168.1.100:8000" # multiple destinations can be defined, they are matched by name at the server